Open-Systems-Pharmacology/Rosuvastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### 2.3.4 Automated Parameter Identification

-This is the result of the final parameter identification:
+The following parameters were optimized by fitting the model to the data:

 | Model Parameter                |
 | ------------------------------ |